ImpliedConsent/DOGE_Fetcher/README.md

-# 🐶 DOGE Data Fetcher v1.2
+# 🐶 DOGE Data Fetcher v1.2 is distributed as a python script and as a Windows app

-A lightweight Python utility for fetching and exporting savings, grants, leases, and payment contract data from [DOGE.gov](https://doge.gov) using their open public API.
+A lightweight Windows and Python utility for fetching and exporting savings, grants, leases, and payment contract data from [DOGE.gov](https://doge.gov) using their open public API.

 ## 🚀 Features